teohxuen/website/content/report/final_report.md

 It can be observed that the old PMB has a higher temperature after the load test, indicating that the MOSFETs on the new PMB are better at conducting thermal heat away.

-To ensure reliable power supply, a power consumption chart was drawn up to verify that the selected voltage regulator are able to supply enough power.
+To ensure reliable power supply, a power consumption chart was drawn up to verify that the selected voltage regulators are able to supply enough power.

 ![PMB's Power Consumption Chart](pmbpowerconsume.png)
 ##### Figure 42: PMB's Power Consumption Chart